 That’s where an injury attorney comes in.
 If you’ve been hurt in a car accident that wasn’t your fault and are struggling with either your PIP insurance carrier or with filing a claim against the other driver’s insurance company, please don’t wait to give our office a call.
 We’ve been dealing with insurance companies for years and can see their tricks and tactics from a mile away.

 Contact Us Today.
 We’ve Got Your Back

-If you or a loved one are ever hurt in an automobile accident, you need an accident lawyer on your side who you can trust to have your back.
+If you or a loved one are ever hurt in an automobile accident, you need an injury attorney on your side who you can trust to have your back.
 With over 20 years of experience protecting the rights of injured victims and their families in Lafayette, Metairie, New Orleans, and surrounding Louisiana communities, you can feel confident that our team will fight hard for the maximum amount you’re owed for your losses.